Dialog-IF/dialog-extensions/README.md

 # dialog-extensions
 Useful extensions for the Dialog domain-specific Interactive Fiction language.
 These are mostly code-oriented, rather than player-facing, and can be quietly dropped in behind the scenes to simplify your code.
 Unit tests are provided for all of them, in the corresponding file ending in `-tests.dg`; running `make test` will run them all.

 At the moment, the repository is organized as a single flat directory with individual extension files.
 As more contributions come from more authors, we might need to reorganize this, either on a directory-per-author or directory-per-extension basis.
-If you have thoughts about how best to organize this repository, please file an issue.
+If you have thoughts about how best to organize this repository, please comment on issue #4.

 ## Modules